Alkali soil: Soil improvement

 Calcium chloride is also used to reclaim alkali soils.
 CaCl_{2} converts Na_{2}CO_{3} into NaCl precipitating CaCO_{3}.
 NaCl is drained off by leaching water.
-Calcium nitrate has a similar effect, with NaNO_{3} in the leachate.
-Spent acid (HCl, H_{2}SO_{4}, etc.) can also be used to reduce the excess Na_{2}CO_{3} in the soil/water.
+Calcium nitrate (a nitrogen fertilizer) has a similar effect, with NaNO_{3} in the leachate.
+Spent acids (HCl, H_{2}SO_{4}, etc.) can also be used to reduce the excess Na_{2}CO_{3} in the soil/water.

-Where urea is made available cheaply to farmers, it is also used to reduce the soil alkalinity / salinity primarily.
+Where urea is made available cheaply to farmers, it is also used to reduce soil alkalinity/salinity primarily before being used as a fertilizer.
 The ammonium (NH_{4}^{+}) cation produced by urea hydrolysis which is a strongly sorbing cation exchanges with the weakly sorbing Na^{+} cation from the soil structure and Na^{+} is released into water.
-Thus alkali soils adsorb / consume more urea compared to other soils.
+Thus alkali soils consume more urea compared to other soils, if we add ammonium sorption to ammonia volatilization.

 To reclaim the soils completely one needs prohibitively high doses of amendments.
 Most efforts are therefore directed to improving the top layer only (say the first 10 cm of the soils), as the top layer is most sensitive to deterioration of the soil structure.
-The treatments, however, need to be repeated in a few (say 5) years' time.
-Trees / plants follow gravitropism.
-It is difficult to survive in alkali soils for the trees with deeper rooting system which can be more than 60 meters deep in good non-alkali soils.
+The treatments, however, need to be repeated in a few (say 5) years' time, because of loss of applied substances through leaching (for mineral amendments) or decomposition (for organic amendments) processes, except when stabilized by mixing them with highly stable susbtrates (e.g. biochar).
+Trees following gravitropism for the growth of their root systems, it is thus difficult for them to survive in alkali soils, deep soil remediation being mandatory before planting selected species (e.g. Acacia, Eucalyptus)) which will be in turn able to improve soil properties.

-It will be important to refrain from irrigation (ground water or surface water) with poor quality water.
+It will be important to refrain from irrigation (groundwater or surface water) with poor quality water.
 In viticulture, adding naturally occurring chelating agents such as tartaric acid to irrigation water has been suggested, to solubilize calcium and magnesium carbonates in sodic soils.

-One way of reducing sodium carbonate is to cultivate glasswort or saltwort or barilla plants.
-These plants sequester the sodium carbonate they absorb from alkali soil into their tissues.
-The ash of these plants contains good quantity of sodium carbonate which can be commercially extracted and used in place of sodium carbonate derived from common salt which is highly energy intensive process.
+One way of reducing sodium carbonate is to cultivate halophytes such as glasswort or saltwort or barilla plants, a process called phytoremediation.
+Halophytes sequester the sodium carbonate they absorb from alkali soil into their tissues.
+The ash of these plants contains good quantity of sodium carbonate (known as soda) which can be commercially extracted in place of sodium carbonate derived from common salt which is highly energy intensive process.
+This property of halophyte ashes has been used for millenaries in the production of glass, hence the name glasswort given to various halophyte species.
 Thus alkali lands deterioration can be checked by cultivating barilla plants which can serve as food source, biomass fuel and raw material for soda ash and potash, etc.